zhaoxiangmax/zx/content/event/Closedoormeeting/index.md

 slides:
 summary: As the coordinator of the 2018 Blue Pionner Program, Zhao introduced their work and Blue         Pioneer Program to the State Secretary of the Minister of Climate and Environment of Norway in a        close-door meeting.
 tags: []
-title: Capacity building of China's Marine NGOs : Blue Pioneer Program
+title: "Capacity building of China's Marine NGOs : Blue Pioneer Program""
 url_code: ""
 url_pdf: ""
 url_slides: ""